-It offers you the opportunity to tap into the collective knowledge of your workforce and then share that knowledge in one centralized location.
+It offers human resources the opportunity to tap into the collective knowledge of your workforce and then share that knowledge in one centralized location with a robust set of knowledge management tools.
 Anyone can access the information from any location worldwide, while removing common obstacles many companies experience (like easily finding the information they need to do their job).

 6. Create a Central Hub for Sharing Best Practices and Experiences

 Companies that use an HR intranet discover that their new platform becomes the hub for sharing best practices and day-to-day tasks.
 Employees can quickly share insight gained from an experience, allowing peers and other employees to adapt quickly without having to reinvent the wheel.
 It can have a large impact on the way human resources, employees and businesses operate, as employees are in-touch daily, removing previous communication barriers and speeding up the flow of information.
 Project management and project collaboration are also enhanced, as you can leverage the knowledge sharing across departments.